dovecot/documentation/docs/howto/sieve.md

 ```

 The following example discards SpamAssassin-tagged mails with level
-higher than or equal to 10:
+greater than or equal to 10:

 ```
 if header :contains "X-Spam-Level" "**********" {